UzL-ITS/dash/README.md

 We used Python 3.9.10 with the dependencies from the `requirements.txt` installed to train the models and run the notebooks.

 ## Building and Running Dash
-1. Copy the files from the following directory to the enclave includes:
+1. Copy the files from the following directory to the enclave includes (be aware, we used the gcc version 9.4.0 and your path may differ):
 ```bash
 mkdir -p sgx/Enclave/include/intrinsics
 cp -r /usr/lib/gcc/x86_64-linux-gnu/9/include/* sgx/Enclave/include/intrinsics